quarkusio/quarkus/extensions/quarkus-rest/runtime/README.md

 - Should add HTTP status codes constants, without requiring to go via Response.Status.OK.getStatus() which is not a constant
 - Parameter-less `@*Param` annotations, make `@Context` optional for method parameters, same for `@PathParam`
 - Turn `@BeanParam` into a type declaration
+- Support the new annotated filters
+- Spec should say when `CompletionCallback` run: is it after the request is sent, or before?
+ATM it can be before (that's how we do it but it leads in tests that get a response before the callbacks are run and a nightmare to test because the next request can be executed before the callbacks are run).

 *** Spec extensions proposed